lohani2280/mdanalysis/Installing-from-source.md

 ### pip ###
 One can also use [pip](https://pip.pypa.io/en/latest/index.html).
-For all [releases](Releases), you should be able to just do
+For all [releases](Release-Notes), you should be able to just do
 ```
+pip --upgrade MDAnalysis
-pip --upgrade MDAnalysis MDAnalysisTests
+pip --upgrade MDAnalysisTests
 ```
 and `pip` will download the source distribution from the Python package index and install them, together with any required dependencies.